Butcher knife

 A butcher knife or butcher's knife is a knife designed and used primarily for the butchering or dressing of animal carcasses.
+There are many such types of these knives, which are the primary tool used by butchers.

 Use

 Today, the butcher knife is used throughout the world in the meat processing trade.
 The heftier blade works well for splitting, stripping and cutting meat.
 Other similar meat-cutting knives include the carving knife and the cleaver.
 The carving knife is usually designed for slicing thin cuts of meat and often has a blunt or rounded point, with a scalloped or Granton blade to improve separation of sliced cuts of meat.
 The cleaver is similar to the butcher's knife, but has a lighter and thinner blade for precision cutting.